Don-Wealth/Rock-Paper_Scissors-game/README.md

 ## My process

-I created a function -get_choice()- to get the choice of the player using input function.
+I created a function **get_choice()** to get the choice of the player using input function.
 I created a tuple and stored it in a variable called option.
-I used the tuple to create the computer's choice and i used the -random.choice- function to make it select randomly.
+I used the tuple to create the computer's choice and i used the **random.choice** function to make it select randomly.
 I then created a dictionary using player and computer as key and player_choice and computer_choice as the value respectively, then stored it in a variable called choices and returned choices.

-I created another function named -check_win_ to check the winner and i added "player" and "computer" as an arguments.
+I created another function named **check_win** to check the winner and i added "player" and "computer" as an arguments.
 I used "if" and "elif" conditional statement to state the conditions that must be true to win.

-I then created -main- function to calculate and print the result.
+I then created **main** function to calculate and print the result.
 I used the wile loop to set if the user wants to replay or quit.

 and i finally called the main function